ome/omero-guide-python/docs/gettingstarted.rst

 - How load images from a dataset.

-- Run a simple FRAP analysis measuring the intensity in a named Channel within an existing ellipse.
+- Run a simple FRAP analysis measuring the intensity within a pre-existing ellipse ROI in a named Channel.

 - How to save the generated mean intensities and linked them to the image(s).